salemChniguir/ChurnClassification/README.md

 # ChurnClassification
-  build a model with the K-NN algorithm to classify telecom users (churn or not churn)
+  Build a churn classification model with the K-NN Machine learning method to classify users as churner or not churner.